epezent/ShapeRenderer/README.md

 ## Usage

+**WARNING**: This package depends on a custom DLL plugin.
+The compiled [ShapeRenderer.dll](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRenderer/Assets/Plugins) file provided in this repository was built for **win64** platforms.
+If you are developing on a different platform you will need to compile [ShapeRendererDLL C++ code](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRendererDLL) yourself and move the resulting DLL to the [Plugins folder](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRenderer/Assets/Plugins).

-- clone or download this repo to you computer
+- clone or download this repository to you computer
 - use one of the scenes in the [ShapeRenderer project folder](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRenderer) as a starting point, or drag all of the files in [Assets](https://github.com/epezent/ShapeRenderer/tree/master/ShapeRenderer/Assets) to your own project
 - there are two options for creating a new shape
     1. attach the ShapeRenderer script to a GameObject
     2. attach one of the Shape primitive classes (e.g. CircleShape, SquareShape, etc.) to a GameObject
-- use the options available in the inspector to make your shape look the way you want it to
+- use the options available in the Inspector to make your shape look the way you want it to
-- alternatively, use the public properties of ShapeRenderer or the shape class to change the shape through scripting
+- alternatively, use the public properties of ShapeRenderer or the Shape class to change the shape through scripting
+- one last thing -- you can derive from the Shape class to make new and interesting shapes (and please consider contributing them if you do!)

 ## Known Issues/Quirks

 - Stroke width may or may not change in real-time while in Editor mode.
 It will, however, update correctly in Play mode.
 This seems to be an issue with Unity's built-in LineRenderer component.
+I'm still investigating.

 ## Coming Eventually (Maybe)

+In order of most likely to least likely, these are some things I may eventually add to ShapeRender (feel free to make contributions toward any!):

+- texture blend modes and opacity adjustment
 - linear gradient offset/shifting
-- texture blend modes and opacity adjustment
+- functions for checking if points lie inside of shapes and detecting intersecting shapes
-- shape scaling
+- GUI support
+- multi-color linear gradient fill (mesh vertex-color based)
 - options for inside and outside strokes
-- functions for checking if points lie inside of shapes and detecting intersecting shapes
-- create composite shapes from multiple shapes using a parent/child structure
+- ability to create composite shapes from multiple shapes using Unity's parent/child structure
-- holes
+- holes in shapes
-- multi-color linear gradient fill (mesh based)